Skip to main content

 agent: 'browser-use', // browser-use (default), openai-cua, or gemini-computer-use

-provider: 'groq', // For browser-use agent only, openai, gemini, groq, azure, xai
+provider: 'openai', // For browser-use agent only, openai, gemini, groq, azure, anthropic, xai

 extendedSystemMessage: 'Focus on extracting the main heading from the page',